Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/dev-tools/dashboard.md

 ## Summary

-This article introduces how to use the dashboard to configure and manage our ARExperience and associate ARExperience with ARShowcase.For specific API usage, please refer to Rest API.
+This article Introduction s how to use the dashboard to configure and manage our ARExperience and associate ARExperience with ARShowcase.For specific API usage, please refer to Rest API.